awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-changing-distribution-origin.md

    Distributions are global resources\.
 They can reference an origin in any AWS Region, and distribute its content globally\.

 1. Choose your origin\.
-An origin can be an instance or a load balancer \(with one or more instances attached to it\)
+An origin can be an instance, bucket, or a load balancer \(with one or more instances attached to it\)\.

 1. Choose **Save** to update your distribution with your new origin\.